 - Quiet spaces away from the rest of the office

 These and many other ADA-compliant options should be available upon request.
-This allows people like you who have depression to work in many careers they wish to pursue, including high-stress jobs.
+This allows people with depression to work in many careers they wish to pursue, including high-stress jobs.
 With Joblist’s extensive job posts, we will help you find the perfect opportunity that meets all your needs and enables you to prioritize your mental health!